romi/romi-robots-docs/docs/wip-peter/index.md

 ![](rpi-imager-06.png)

 The next step is a very handy one: You can edit the settings of the newly installed OS.
 Notably, you can set the initial user name, the WiFi configuration, and request SSH to be installed.
 I will use the name "romi" for the default user in this documentation.
 It may be useful to choose a distinctive hostname.
-Afterwards, it may be possible to find the Raspberry Pi on the network using the hostname without setting up a DNS server.
+Afterwards, it may be possible to find the Raspberry Pi on the network using this hostname without setting up a DNS server.

 ![](rpi-imager-07.png)